-The University of Puget Sound, with the support of the Richard Bangs Collier Institute of Ethics and Science and an anonymous donor, has established summer research programs for undergraduates in the arts, humanities and social sciences.
-These programs offer students the opportunity to engage in independent research projects during the summer.
-Stipends of $3,250 and $3,750 will be awarded on a competitive basis to students who demonstrate research interest and ability.
+The University of Puget Sound, with the support of the Richard Bangs Collier Institute of Ethics and Science and an anonymous donor, has established a summer research program for undergraduates in the arts, humanities and social sciences.
+Several additional donors have provided funding to support these summer research awards.
+The program offers students the opportunity to engage in independent research during the summer.
+Stipends of $3,250 and $3,750 are awarded on a competitive basis to students who demonstrate research interest and ability.

 Please note the following eligibility requirements:

 Most summer award recipients will be Summer Research Scholars and will receive stipends of $3,250.
 Other awards are made possible by generous donations from supporters, such as the Chism Scholar, the T.A.
 Davis Scholar, the India Research Award, the Matelich Scholar, the Vasilius Research Scholar, the Pohlad Internship, and the Neukom Internship.

 Agricola Scholar Award is designed to encourage and support original collaborative research projects between Puget Sound faculty and students in the sciences, social sciences, and humanities.
 The award seeks to foster intellectual growth, creative thinking, discovery, and professional development.
 It is named after Georgius Agricola (1494-1555), the "Father of Geology," a German scholar, scientist, and physician who worked in the mining regions of Bohemia.
 Agricola was among the first to create scientific order out of knowledge derived from practical work and based his writings on careful observation and experience, often rejecting the superstitions of his time.

 Agricola Scholars receive a summer stipend of $3750; funds of up to 150% of the stipend may be requested for research expenses associated with the project.
 Awarded funds must be expended before May 1 of the year following the summer research; unused funds will be awarded to other students the following year.